natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 ### All Together

 TODO: Since we need separate dry contacts or opto-couplers for two components, we will need a "splitter".
 A starting place would be [this sparkfun opto-isolator breakout](https://www.sparkfun.com/products/9118).
 TODO: Since we need a >8.5v DC 'wet' signal we will also need some conditioning.
 Could possibly use the RBSLD inverter.

+Regarding Wakespeed-REC-Victron Comms.
+[Rick at OGSS](https://www.offgridsoftwaresolutions.com/ws500-user-forum/topic/victron-ve-can-and-canbus-to-ws500/#postid-434https://www.offgridsoftwaresolutions.com/ws500-user-forum/topic/victron-ve-can-and-canbus-to-ws500/#postid-434) says:
+>You should be able to connect your Multi to a VE.bus

+>Connect your REC BMS to the VE.CANBus port 1

+>Connect your WS500s in series to VE.CANBus port 2, with a terminator plugged into your last WS500

+This suggest that REC has a terminator resistor in it.
+This also means we need a WS500 Victron Crossover Cable (WS-VE-CABLE), and a REC to victron CAN adapter cable.
+We have both of these.